Palliative Medicine for Health Care Professionals (MSc)

 Throughout the taught stages there are opportunities to acquire knowledge and understanding through a variety of means including independent study, reflective practice, peer discussion, workshops and tasks/exercises, communication skills practice and self-assessment, reviewing learning materials and lectures (podcasts).

-During the dissertation stage (stage R, year 3), each student is allocated a Dissertation Project Supervisor to support them in completing their project and writing up their dissertation.
-Studies at MSc dissertation level will largely consist of guided independent study and research, making use of the extensive learning and research facilities available including learning material provided via Cardiff University’s online learning platform.
+Studies at MSc dissertation level will largely consist of guided independent study and research, making use of the extensive learning and research facilities available including learning material provided via our online learning platform.

 How will I be assessed?

-The assessments have been chosen to ensure that the learning outcomes are appropriately tested and provide students with the opportunity to demonstrate they have met them.
+The assessments have been chosen to ensure that the learning outcomes are appropriately tested and provide you with the opportunity to demonstrate that you have met them.
 Specific assessment methods for each module are detailed within the relevant Module Description.

 Formative and summative assessment is through module assignments including methods such as: case reflections, critical appraisals, online quizzes, creating posters, opinion pieces, communication strategies or proposals.
 Standardised marking schemes will be used for all summative assessment and the feedback provided for each completed assignment to guide the student for future assignments.